Meganmli/COVID-19-Prediction/README.md

 ## Installation
 Internet connection is needed for downloading required components.
-1. To access our code, first clone our code using git or download the zip file of our code and unzip it
 2. Prerequisites
    - Ubuntu (64-bit 18.04) and macOS v11
    - Java (1.8)